-The Organization has evaluated all subsequent events to the balance sheet date of March 31, 2020 through the date of the auditor's report.
+The Organization has evaluated all subsequent events through the date of the auditor's report, which is the date the financial statements were available to be issued.
 Management has determined there are no subsequent events that require recognition or disclosure in the financial statements.